 Matrons (House Mothers) were required to submit a Monthly Report to the District Manager.
 The monthly reports were dated, included the number of boys or girls in the Home, and the name of each Home.
 The Matron was required to supply written details of children who received medical/dental or hospital treatment, children still receiving treatment, behavioural concerns etc. The report also requested updates on the condition of the interior/exterior of the Home.
 Some entries also contain further information regarding the children in the Home.
 Some Matrons/House Mothers were poorly educated and often reports were incomplete, blank or not submitted at all.
 Unfortunately for quite a number of the children's Homes, Matrons Reports were not kept or were destroyed when the Home/s closed.

-These consist of bound volumes of minutes of the meetings of the 12 District Councils of UPA and State Council Meetings, dating back to the early 1950s.
-Contained within these Minutes was information regarding UPA Homes and the children who lived in them (with names supplied).
-Council minutes include information in relation to admissions, discharges, parents, relocating children, court appearances, health issues, Child Welfare Department issues and many other items relating to UPA Homes and children.
+These consist of bound volumes of minutes of the meetings of the 12 District Executives of UPA and State Council Meetings, dating back to 1941.
+Contained within these Minutes is information regarding UPA Homes and the children who lived in them (with names supplied).
+This includes information in relation to admissions, discharges, parents, relocating children, court appearances, health issues, Child Welfare Department issues and many other items relating to UPA Homes and children.